Bird–window collisions

-Bird–window collisions, also known as bird strikes after the aviation term or as window strikes, are a problem in both low- and high-density areas worldwide.
+Bird–window collisions (also known as bird strikes after the aviation term or as window strikes) are a problem in both low- and high-density areas worldwide.
 Birds strike glass because reflective or transparent glass is often invisible to them.
-It is estimated that between 100 million and 1 billion birds are killed by collisions in the United States alone each year, with an estimated 16 to 42 million fatalities in Canada.
+Previous research estimated that between 100 million and 1 billion birds are killed by collisions in the United States annually, but a 2024 study on the survival rate of bird-building collision victims indicates that previous research was vastly underestimating the number of deaths caused by collisions, and in actuality well over 1 billion birds die from collisions in the United States every year.
+An estimated 16 to 42 million birds are likewise killed each year in Canada.

 Window collision variables

 The issue of bird-window collisions has become more prevalent as wild habitat is lost.
 It has intensified as landscaping and exterior glass continue to become more popular.
-However, due to differences within the taxon, built environments, time of year, and other effects, we see great variation in the nature and frequency of collisions.
+However, due to differences within the taxon, built environments, time of year, and other effects, there is great variation in the nature and frequency of collisions.